mozsearch/mozsearch/docs/analysis.md

 `constructor nsDocShell::nsDocShell` or `property SessionStore.getTabState`.

+The `no_crossref` propeerty, if set, always has a value of `1`, and indicates that this identifier will have no target records and does not participate in cross-referencing.

 ### Targets

-Target records additionally contain a `kind` property and a `pretty` property.
+Target records additionally contain a `kind` property, a `pretty` property, and optionally `context`, `contextsym`, and `peekRange` properties.

 The `kind` property should be one of `use`, `def`, `decl`, `assign`, or `idl`.
 This property determines whether the identifier will appear under the "Uses", "Definitions", "Declarations", "Assignments", or "IDL" category of the search results page.

-The pretty property is also uses for the context menu.
+The `pretty` property is also used for the context menu.
 If a target record is the only `def` target for a given symbol, then the context menu for any source records with that symbol will contain a `Go to
 ${pretty}` entry, where `${pretty}` is the target's `pretty` property.

+The `context` and `contextsym` properties capture an enclosing context for the identifier, such as the enclosing function.
+These are used to link to the context in search results that include the target record.

+The `peekRange` property is a range of lines that appears to be currently unused.

 ### C++ inheritance